 Monday, 3 December 2012

 They are noisy and involve Taoist prayer stuff I don't fully comprehend.
 I have seen quite a few recently at HDB void decks (which instigated the opening of a coffin shop nearby) and they all looked the same to me.
 Strangely or coincidentally, they were all in Hokkien or Teochew.
-I am Cantonese, so, will the rites be the same for me?
+I am Cantonese, so, will my rites be the same?

 Pretty much, I think.

 I hate to die suddenly and be given such traditional rites just because I am Chinese and have not laid down a will nor put a religion on my Identity Card.
-It's like someone rapping at your funeral when all you desire are Gregorian chants.
+It's like someone rapping at your funeral when all you desire is a good Gregorian chant.
 It is so disconcerting that I might just come back from the dead to right the wrong!

-At a Chinese funeral, not understanding the rites is one thing - being taken for a ride by unprofessional priests is another.
-They come dressed in less than clean robes and utter rubbish.
+At a Chinese funeral, not understanding the rites is one thing; being taken for a ride by unprofessional priests is another.
+They come dressed in less than clean robes and utter what could be rubbish.

 Then there are the stainless steel frames and fix-ups.
 They look the same structures as used in lion dances and other celebrations.
-Are they recyclable?
+I mean, are they recyclable?
 Maybe I am mistaken.

 Long long ago, someone must have suggested sewing letters on a blanket.
-And there are no specifications about it, unlike SMS or Internet protocol.
+And there don't seem to be any specifications about it unlike SMS or Internet protocol.
 At a Chinese funeral, you find all sorts of blankets being deployed.
 They are charming in a unique and mish-mashed sort of way (see collage pix above).
-But I think at least the quality of production should matter.
+But, I think the quality of production should at least matter.
 I've seen one blanket with words sewn with vanguard sheet instead of embroidery.
 I mean what gives?
 Does the sender not have respect for the dead?
 It's like sending a hurriedly written Post-It note instead of a proper condolence card.

 But the traditional Chinese funeral is altogether something, isn't it?

 A more elaborate one happened near my house recently and it was extremely noisy with the band and Taoist priests praying and chanting loudly for a few nights.
-If it was just a normal affair, the chanting and noise would just happen on the last day of the wake when the coffin is moved on to a crematorium or burial site.
+Not a normal affair.
+The usual chanting and noise typically happens only on the last day of the wake when the coffin is moved on to a crematorium or burial site.